poojaanbu0/Bayes-Classifier/README.md

 # Bayes-Classifier
 ## Aim:
-To Construct a Bayes Classifier to classiy iris dataset using Python.
+To Construct a Bayes Classifier to classify iris dataset using Python.
 ## Algorithm:
 Input:
 - X: the training data, where each row represents a sample and each column represents a feature.